 Contus Fly is a framework that catalyses the build of an instant messaging application.
 Contus Fly can be used to develop WhatsApp clone app for Android, iOS and Windows platforms as it has the SDK ready for these widely preferred mobile operating systems.
 Since native coding has been used by Contus Fly to achieve better speed, it can be handy in developing a WhatsApp like native app.

 Framework & Architecture of Contus Fly

 Ejabberd, the open source Jabber server has been customized by Contus Fly to improve operational efficiency.
 The XMPP protocol has also been customized to speedup signing in and re-signing in sessions.
 To protect the app from DDOS attacks and to prevent account spoofing, this mobile chat application has been encrypted with HMAC.

 For data storing, Contus Fly makes use of both Mnesia and MySQL.
 While Mnesia is used to maintain user login sessions, MySQL contributes in maintaining the user details, right from account credentials to other personal data.

 Chat logs are a key for instant messaging applications.
 In order to save chat history between several nodes, Contus Fly has deployed .
 This database offers a good read write speed thus helping users to retrieve chat logs as and when they need.

 Amazon S3 bucket

 Multimedia messages including audio, image, video are saved in Amazon S3 bucket.
 Registration for the app usage can be done in multiple ways including mobile number, email, user name password and social login.

-As and when a user triggers a message, the app’s SDK sends a request to the Ejabbered server.
+As and when a user triggers a message, the chat app SDK sends a request to the Ejabbered server.
 In return the server checks for the availability of the recipient and if available, the delivery request is sent to the recipients SDK and then delivered.
 If the recipient is offline, the data is stored in the Ejabbered as message will be queued in the server.